How to Handle Bed Bugs and Their Bites

 Bed bugs.
-Do the mere words make your skin crawl?
+Do these two words make your skin crawl?
+Most likely they do.
 These tiny pests, while not dangerous, tend to create panic wherever they turn up.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy